Submit images of skin issues and receive a response from dermatologists of your choice within 48 hours.

 Swiss law applies (with the exception of the conflict of laws rule).

-C: General Terms and Conditions Between User, Partners and OnlineDoctor
+C: General Terms and Conditions Between Users and Partners

-The use of OnlineDoctor does not require a basic and/or supplementary insurance issued by a company of the CSS Group.
-The use of OnlineDoctor does not affect either basic insurance or any alternative insurance models held.
-For users, in particular those with an ‘alternative insurance model’ (i.e. special form of insurance) under basic insurance, the terms of the insurance product in question apply regardless of the information and treatment recommendation provided by OnlineDoctor.
-If treatment goes ahead without referral from either the family doctor or telemedicine centre, or without their knowledge, the cost of this treatment (generally) cannot be refunded.
+The “teledermatology” pilot project does not affect either basic health insurance or any alternative insurance models.
+For users, in particular those with what is known as an alternative insurance model (special form of insurance) to basic health insurance, the provisions of the (respective) insurance product apply and are independent of the information and recommendation for treatment from OnlineDoctor.
+If treatment is provided without a referral or without the knowledge of the doctor or telemedicine centre, (the) treatment costs cannot (generally) be refunded.
 In life-threatening situations, the emergency services should be contacted directly.
-The family doctor / telemedicine centre should then be informed as soon as possible (in accordance with the rules set out in the terms and conditions for the insurance product in question).
+The doctor and the telemedicine centre should then be informed promptly (in accordance with the regulatory provisions of the insurance product).

-Alternative insurance models offered by CSS include: Callmed, FIRST CALL, SanaCall, Profit Family Doctor, Family Doctor, FIRST MED, HMO Insurance, Multimed.
-The rules for the alternative insurance models are available at www.css.ch.
+Alternative CSS insurance models include: Profit, FIRST MED, GP insurance, health practice insurance, Callmed, FIRST CALL.
+The regulations for the alternative insurance models are available on www.css.ch.

-The health data entered in OnlineDoctor is used by your chosen dermatologist to make a recommendation for action.
-All data collected during registration and use of OnlineDoctor is processed in anonymised form for the purpose of operating the site and documenting medical complaints.
-This data is processed by OnlineDoctor only and is not disclosed to third parties.
-This data also forms the basis for statistical evaluations, which are performed with aggregated data.
-The symptoms entered by users are not analysed on a personal-data basis (i.e. they are anonymised).
-Users agree to the processing of their data to this extent.
+The health data entered into OnlineDoctor are used by the chosen dermatologist to make a recommendation for action.
+All data collected as part of the registration and during use are processed in anonymised form for the operation of OnlineDoctor and for the purpose of documenting medical symptoms.
+These data are processed exclusively by OnlineDoctor and not disclosed to third parties.
+These data also form the basis for statistical assessments that are performed with aggregated data.
+The symptoms entered by the user are not assessed in a personalised manner.
+The user gives his/her consent for the processing of his/her data to this extent.